bcgov/nr-bcwat/database_initialization/README.md

 - `recreate_db_schema` is used to basically start a clean version of the database.

 - `special_variable_function` is a function used for the `bcwat_obs.variable` table to do some minor adjustments to the data.
 This is needed because originally the variables were split into two separate tables.
-The `polars` boolean that it accepts allows it to switch from a Panadas transformation to a Polars transformation.
+The `polars` boolean that it accepts allows it to switch from a Pandas transformation to a Polars transformation.

 - `create_partitions` creates partitions on two tables: `bcwat_obs.station_observation` and `bcwat_obs.water_quality_hourly` so that querying to them is faster.